 Question 4: The question “What is gravity?” deals with an abstract concept that children are aware of from daily life experiences.
 However, only five children demonstrated any knowledge of gravity before the intervention, compared to 22 afterwards.
 For this question, the children were asked to explain this concept in their own words.
 Some examples of their answers after learning were:

-“Gravity causes us not to fly in the air like the Moon, and we can stand on the ground.”
+“Gravity causes us not to fly in the air like in the Moon, and we can stand on the ground.”

 “Thanks to this, we can stand.”